 I am trying to create a custom list.
 In that list, I would like to have name, description, and picture (basically a bio).
 How do I go about uploading a picture to that custom list?

-This question had the ring of being something that could be accomplished out-of-the-box, so it was with no small amount of relish that I ducked into a nearby phone booth, changed into my SharePoint Blank uniform and… wait, sorry, I got a little sidetracked there.
+This question had the ring of being something that could be accomplished out-of-the-box.
+It was with no small amount of relish that I ducked into a nearby phone booth, changed into my SharePoint Blank uniform and… wait.
+Sorry, I got a little sidetracked there.
 What I meant to say was that I proceeded straight to our portal and commenced setting about seeing if I could accomplish the requested task.

 One important note/disclaimer regarding the picture: the desired picture must have already been uploaded elsewhere, as there is no upload functionality within the list itself.
 You’re merely providing an HTTP pointer to an already uploaded picture to display within the list.
 Your picture can exist in a SharePoint picture library but isn’t required to do so; the only requirement is that it be available via HTTP.

 At this point, I was all set to celebrate, but what did I see when the list rendered after I clicked OK?
 The Name and Bio column information appeared as expected but, instead of seeing my picture, I saw the hyperlink to the picture:

 SharePoint list with custom column for hyperlink or picture

 So it was back navigating the waters of Settings -> List Settings for me.
 On this trip to the Customize page, instead of clicking the Title hyperlink under the Columns heading.
 I clicked the Picture hyperlink, and instead of rushing through the creation process as if it were a race (note to self and a hint to others: it’s not).
 I actually took the time to read the description under the Additional Column Settings heading.
 And would you look at that!
 The default option under the “Format URL as” heading is Hyperlink, but the other option in the dropdown is Picture: